anishathalye/chroniton/README.md

 Located in `examples/hardware/`.

 - [**PicoRV32**](https://github.com/YosysHQ/picorv32/commit/f00a88c36eaab478b64ee27d8162e421049bcc66): a tiny RISC-V CPU.
 This repository also contains a simple SoC built around it.
+- [**Ibex**](https://github.com/lowRISC/ibex/commit/1eb0beafa5ed23fc0403386bf83367f7c84af669): a small production-quality 32-bit RISC-V CPU core.
+This repository contains a slightly modified version of the CPU (to work with our Verilog-to-Rosette pipeline, removing async resets and clock gating).
 - [**biRISC-V**](https://github.com/ultraembedded/biriscv/commit/6af9c4be5a0807d368eaad5e49af52322e31d073): a dual-issue in-order 6-stage-pipelined RISC-V CPU.
 This repository contains a slightly modified version of the CPU (to work with our Verilog-to-Rosette pipeline, removing async resets for example) and a modified version of the testbench to serve as a simple model of a SoC.
 - [**OpenTitan Big Number Accelerator (OTBN)**](https://github.com/lowRISC/opentitan/tree/e1d873a8f9fb349de8f312c9d7aae7b140c6615c/hw/ip/otbn): a cryptographic accelerator in the OpenTitan.
 This repository contains a heavily modified version of the OTBN, to make it work as a standalone device and to simplify it.
 Simplifications include removing memory scrambling and removing SECDED encoding.